OmniFlix/docs/scripts/listing-scripts/readme.md

-## Follow below steps to mint NFTs
+## Follow below steps to List NFTs on marketplace

 ### 1. Install `omniflixhubd`
 - check below url to install and setup omniflixhubd binary